Anaiq/front-end-esg-invested/README.md

 ESG Invested

 Project Description:
-This is a Capstone project for Ada Developers Academy Digital Campus-cohort 18.
-This idea stemmed from my own desire to learn how to invest but wanted also to have data to also consider a company's mission and values when it came to environmental, social, and governance concerns.
+"Project Description: This is a Capstone project for Ada Developers Academy Digital Campus-cohort 18.
+This idea stemmed from my own fascination with personal finance and investing.
+ESGInvesting application was built because I wanted to also consider a company's mission and values regarding environmental, social, and governance practices in order to ensure that the investments align with my ethical standards, contribute positively to society, and promote long-term financial sustainability.

-ESGInvesting application was built to allow investors to also consider a company's Environmental, Social, and Governance impact when directing where they invest their money.

 Tech Stack:
 This project was built with: